microsoft/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

 ## Summary

-Using VSTS and Azure, the web applications can be easily compiled and deployed to multiple target servers using Deployment Groups.
+Using Azure DevOps and Azure, the web applications can be easily compiled and deployed to multiple target servers using Deployment Groups.